magma-labs/magma-chat/README.md

 If you're using Marqo, make sure to set the `MARQO_URL` environment variable, otherwise the `MemoryAnnotator` will not run.

+You can use the `docker-compose.yml.marqo.example` docker-compose configuration to get marqo propped up with everything else.
+If you do this, you can set `MARQO_URL=http://host.docker.internal:8882`

 ### Admin User

 Admin privileges are granted simply with the `admin` boolean attribute on `User`.
 There is no admin UI at the moment, so if you want to give your user admin rights, do it via the console.